 All our bootcamps are focused on getting you a job.
 So alongside the in-demand tech skills, our Career Advisors guide you on CV and LinkedIn writing, and interview preparation to make your application processes as easy as possible.

 It’s not a secret that traditional education is still far from ideal in most countries.
 In fact, many of our students chose us to get the practical skills their data science degrees overlooked.
 Another aspect of our methodology is access to dedicated mentors, who are motivated, knowledgeable, and committed to helping you boost your skills.

-We are also one of the few academies offering both full-time and part-time data analytics programs.
-And with campuses in Barcelona, Madrid, Geneva, and online, you can study in a classroom or from your own home.
+We are also one of the few academies offering both full-time and part-time and on-campus or online data analytics programs.

 Learn the techniques, the tools, the skills, ask for help, and make a change with data.
 All of this without ever feeling judged nor getting “bad grades”.
 In 20 weeks, or 40 for the part-time option, you’ll learn how to predict profitability, perform deep analytics and visualization, and do web mining.
 At the end of every project, you’ll be able to apply your knowledge into an analysis of your own.